newrelic/video-core-js/README.md

 tracker.sendRequest() // Will send CONTENT_REQUEST
 ```

 Search for `Tracker#sendXXXX` events in the documentation to read more about it.

+## Documentation

+All classes are documented using autodocs.
+The documents, generated with [jsdoc](https://github.com/jsdoc/jsdoc), can be found in the `doc` directory of the current repo.

 # Open source license